 And the oversized everyday oversized button-down shirt is from Madewell.
 Another purchase I made a long time ago.
 But you can still find this classic style here.
 This was a great purchase because I am always wearing it.
 Even through the seasons.

 And then I threw on my favorite rustic Ariat boots.
-They technically aren’t hiking boots, but they work really well for a trail to streetscenario.
+They technically aren’t hiking boots, but they work really well for a trail to the street scenario.

 Simplifying Spring Hiking Gear To Invest On The More Important Stuff

-A spring hiking outfits really don’t have to be all that crazy.
-Just some cargo style pants, tee-shirt, hat, and good hiking shoes and that’s all you need I would say the most important investment is the hiking boots.
+Sustainable hiking outfits really don’t have to be all that crazy.
+Just some cargo style pants, tee-shirt, hat, and good hiking shoes and that’s all you need I would say the most important is a thoughtful investment is the hiking boots.
 I see way too many on the trails not prepared with the right shoes.
 Thinking they can manage with tennis shoes that hardly have any tread on the bottom.

 If you need some good hiking shoes you will not want to miss the Danner Semi Anual Sale going on right now.
 I’m really not one to promote sales but this often a high priced item that is necessary for Colorado summers, so you might as well jump on these now.